Charcoal Air Purifier: Using Activated Charcoal

 Activated charcoal is a form of carbon that has been treated to create a vast network of tiny pores across its surface area.
 This increased surface area endows it with a high degree of ‘adsorbency,’ which means it has a heightened capacity to bind molecules, ions, or atoms from a substance onto its surface.

-What sets activated charcoal apart from regular charcoal is this ‘activation’ process.
+What sets it apart from regular charcoal is this ‘activation’ process.
 Regular charcoal, often used for cooking or heating, doesn’t have the same extensive network of pores as activated charcoal, and thus lacks the same adsorbent capabilities.

 Activated charcoal is used in various applications beyond air purification, including water treatment, medical treatments and procedures, skincare products, and even in certain food items for detoxification purposes.